darryl-snow/wedding/_posts/2014-02-09-the-wedding.markdown

   This will take place outside - if it's too sunny there will be umbrellas provided.
 The bride and groom will walk the aisle and take vows given by the best man.
 * **17:00 - Drinks**

-  A bit of time for drinks and nibbles while waiting for guests to arrive.
+  A bit of time for drinks and nibbles while waiting for guests to arrive and deliver their red envelopes.
 We will have a small putting green available to us, if anyone's interested?
 * **18:00 - Dinner**

   Guests arrive (around 150 in total), present their red envelopes and then begin to feast.
 Each table will seat 10 people with no pre-arranged seating arrangement.
 There will be around 20 dishes, featuring all the most delicious animals as well as a couple of vegetables, and a few bottles of red wine, rice wine, and soft drinks on each table.
-During or after the meal there will be speeches from the groom, the parents, and the best man.
+During or after the meal there will be speeches from the groom, the bride, the parents, and the best man.
 * **20:00 - KTV?**

   TBC